NREL/latex_editing/README.md

 If the above instructions don't mean anything to you, you may wish to rethink your idea of using LaTeX to produce your document.
 This is not meant to be cheeky; these are fundamental operations and should be understood by most LaTeX users.

 # Documentation
 Documentation is provided in an example .pdf file which can be found in each directory.
-The 'tex source used to create that file may be useful as a template.
+The 'tex source used to create that file may be useful as a RAAW.

 # Reporting issues and errors
 Please use the issue-tracker at https://github.com/NREL/latex_editing/issues to report issues.

 # Wiki
 Please use the wiki at https://github.com/NREL/latex_editing/wiki as you feel fit.
-Useful examples may be rolled in to the template file over time.
+Useful examples may be rolled in to the RAAW file over time.

 # Instructions for NREL staff
-NREL staff should check on [The Source](http://thesource.nrel.gov/communications/templates.html) for current guidance on using LaTeX for NREL documents.
+NREL staff should check on [The Source](http://thesource.nrel.gov/communications/RAAWs.html) for current guidance on using LaTeX for NREL documents.

 Please also note that there is an NREL-hosted latex server which is the preferred tool for preparing NREL documents.
 Details will be provided at a later date.